cgrymala/post-content-shortcodes/readme.txt

 * Added ability to display content of a post from another site in a multisite installation
 * Added ability to list posts from another site in a multisite installation (uses shortlinks rather than permalinks)
+* Fixed bug in orderby parameter of post-list shortcode
+* Reduced transient timeout from 24 hours to 1 hour

 = 0.2 =